PAC Mode Estimation using PPR Martingale Confidence Sequences: RELATING THE TERMINATION OF 1V1, 1VR, MD ALGORITHMS

-In this section, we explain our empirical observation that 1v1 versions of algorithms terminate before their 1vr counterparts with theoretical arguments.
+In this section, we provide a proof of Lemma~\ref{lem:1vrimplies1v1} and also comment on the plausible applicability of the result to concentration bounds not covered by the lemma.
+Since the actual working is relatively verbose, we divide the appendix into separate subsections.
 In Section~\ref{app:1v1-1vr-lucb}, we provide a relatively straightforward proof that the 1v1 versions of LUCB and $\mathcal{A}_1$ always terminate before their corresponding 1vr versions.
 In Section~\ref{app:1v1-1vr-ppr}, we work towards proving that PPR-1v1 always terminates before PPR-1vr, and we reduce this claim to an inequality on beta functions, which we conjecture to be true, and have verified empirically for a range of values.
 In Section~\ref{app:1v1-1vr-pprmd}, we consider the multi-dimensional version of the PPR martingale stopping rule (denoted PPR-MD), which serves as an alternative for designing a stopping rule for mode estimation.
-This rule would use a Dirichlet prior (which is the conjugate of the multinomial distribution), and is analogous to the multi-variate PPR considered in Appendix C of \cite{waudby-ramdas-ppr}.
+This rule would use a Dirichlet prior (which is the conjugate of the multinomial distribution), and is analogous to the mutlti-variate PPR considered in Appendix C of \cite{waudby-ramdas-ppr}.
 We show that PPR-MD always stops after PPR-1v1 on every run.
+In Section \ref{app:ppr-a1}, we provide a simple proof that shows $\mathcal{A}$1-1v1 \citep{Shah_Choudhury_Karamchandani_Gopalan_2020} always terminates after PPR-1v1 on every run.